 - This is when you open the book, you happily plod along with the story, and then you read three paragraphs or pages of setting before the story continues again.

 - Solution: To me, setting works more successfully when it is weaved into your story.
 Not plopped.
 Some of you are chronic ploppers.
 I see the tendency more in historical fiction and fantasy than contemporary stuff.
 So if you’ve got one of those, you might want to be extra vigilant about spotting areas where the story stops for setting.
 (Back to back paragraphs of description is a clue).
 While it’s perfectly okay to establish the enviroment for your scenes, what you want to avoid is halting the story’s progression altogether.
 Find ways to weave the setting in snippets in the appropriate places so the pace doesn’t flag unnaturally.
 Flagging pace doesn’t exactly make for interesting reading (especially for kids or teens with short attention spans).
 The best way to learn how to weave is to study the masters.
 Find published books that best match your novel’s tone (same genre preferably) and see how they do it.
-Look at the spots where setting was mentioned.
+Look at the spots where the setting was mentioned.
 Was the character interacting with his environment?
 Was it incorporated into natural dialogue?
 Was there a descriptive sentence here and there sprinkled throughout?
 Weave.
 Don’t plop.

 - This is when there’s too much setting in general.
 Every detail is put on the page as though I’m suddenly reading from the pages of House Beautiful.

-- Solution: lose the interior decorator in you and let your reader’s own imagination work a little.
-Let the reader participate in fillling in the blanks.
+- Solution: Lose the interior decorator in you and let your reader’s own imagination work a little.
+Let the reader participate in filling in the blanks.
 When it’s his story, too, he’ll be more comfortable in the world he’s set up, won’t he?
 Include only details which will “set” the scene.
 We don’t need to know the exact hue of every piece of furniture in the room or the wood grade used for the floors.
 For example, if the place is run down, you might mention peeling paint.
 A cock-eyed door.
 The cobwebs adorning the ceiling.
 But there’s no need to tell me about the threadbare carpet, the broken chair in the corner, the rats crawling the area, AND the rotted wood, etc., If the place is absolutely gorgeous, perhaps only one metaphor will do the trick.
 Or a few touches of the gentle breeze, the sea air, and footprints in the sand.
 Sketch the setting.
 Let the reader paint in his own mural.

 - This is the complete opposite of interior decorating.
 The setting is completely lacking.
 I have no idea where the characters are.
 So they float in space in my mind.
 Perhaps they are even wearing spacesuits. 🙂